 Also, just a quick note on parsley.
 The trend these days, it seems, is to use Italian parsley — the flat leaf variety.
 I’ve gotten so used to using it, I forget to even consider curly parsley.
 The other day, however, I remembered some words of wisdom from my grandmother.
 Sometime last year, my grandmother started buying curly parsley again, preferring its flavor to Italian.
 And I think, (correct me if I’m wrong, Gramma), an episode of the Barefoot Contessa on the Food Network inspired her to make the switch.
 In any case, the other day at Trader Joe’s, all that remained was a carton of the curly variety, and so, I bought it — it was delectable.
 Very flavorful.
 I used it all week, even in a recipe for cottage cheese muffins which I cannot wait to share with you.
 So, I guess all I’m saying is not to overlook curly parsley if you cannot find Italian.

-And lastly, if you are interested, check out this article, “Linguini Lust,” in Orange Coast Magazine.
-The article is not on-line, so you’ll have to click on the image at left to read it.
+And lastly, if you are interested, check out the article, “Linguini Lust,” in Orange Coast Magazine.
 Though you may feel you’ve heard enough from me about Delaney’s Culinary Fresh, here you’ll get a little more insight into Stone’s background.
 She began her fresh pasta business by making compound-butters and selling them in front of her local grocery store.
 As a single mother, she spent many years working two jobs to support her three daughters — it’s quite an inspiring story.

 Now, while a purchased tomato sauce will work just fine for these cannelloni, a homemade sauce can be prepared with little effort: Sauté an onion in a mixture of oil and butter over medium heat until translucent, about five to 10 minutes.
 Add a jar of peeled, crushed tomatoes such as San Marzano or Pomi brand.
 Season with salt and pepper and let simmer 20 minutes over low heat.
 Add a pinch of crushed red pepper flakes or oregano or any seasonings you like.
 Taste and add a pinch of sugar if necessary.